cloudcmd/blog/_posts/2014-08-29-cloud-commander-v1.2.0.md

 ---

 Cloud Commander [v1.2.0](https://github.com/coderaiser/cloudcmd/releases/tag/v1.2.0) is out.
-All this time a lot work was done about decomposition of server side.
+During time between releases a lot work was done about decomposition of server side.

 On the way a lot modules where made and published on npm.
 We will talk about it today.
 Another big changes was with config, and a little bit new features would be to.